 - Learn how to read insights and analytics

 Understand Pinterest insights and analytics and make changes to how you manage the account based on that.
-Look at the clicks, engagement rates, compare pins from other accounts, and popular repins.
+Look at the clicks, and engagement rates, compare pins from other accounts, and popular repins.

 - Rich keywords